mkenney/docker-phpunit/README.md

 # Portable phpunit script

 The [source repo](https://github.com/mkenney/docker-phpunit) contains a `phpunit` script that wraps executing a docker container to execute [phpunit](https://phpunit.de/).
-The current directory is mounted into `/src` in the container and a wrapper script executes composer as a user who's `uid` and `gid` matches those properties on that directory.
+The current directory is mounted into `/src` in the container and a wrapper script executes `phpunit` as a user who's `uid` and `gid` matches those properties on that directory.
 This way any output is written as the directory owner/group instead of root or a random user.

 Because this runs out of a Docker container, all code required by your tests must be available within the current directory.
 Including files from other directories on the system will not work.
 The simplest solution is to use [Composer](https://hub.docker.com/r/mkenney/composer/) to install any dependencies.